cheuklau/kthw-with-terraform/README.md

 ### Generate Data Encryption Config

 Kubernetes support encrypting secret data, but this requires an encryption key.
 We need to generate encryption keys and pass them to the master nodes.

+### Boostrap the Etcd Cluster

+Etcd is a distributed key-value store that Kubernetes uses to store its internal data about the state of the cluster.
+Etcd must be installed across all master nodes and configured to form a cluster.